konecorp/kone-api-examples/README.md

 - With **Authentication API** you can receive the access token that enables you to make an API call
 - With **Building API** you can retrieve information about your building, and
-- With **Elevator Call WebSocket API** you can execute elevator calls and receive real-time data about the call and the assigned elevators.
+- With **Elevator Call WebSocket API** you can execute elevator calls and receive real-time data about the call and the assigned elevators, and
+- With **Operational APIs** you can retrieve information about your accessible equipment, maintenance status, list of service orders, and details.

 ### Examples